w3f/polkadot-spec/docs/sect-block-production.md

 $$

 where
-- *1* indicates a primary slot with VRF outputs, *2* a secondary slot with plain outputs and *3* a secondary slot with VRF outputs ([Section 5.2](sect-block-production#sect-block-production-lottery)).
+- *1* indicates a primary slot with VRF outputs, *2* a secondary slot with plain outputs and *3* a secondary slot with VRF outputs ([Section -sec-num-ref-](sect-block-production#sect-block-production-lottery)).
 Plain outputs are no longer actively used and only exist for backwards compatibility reasons, respectively to sync old blocks.

-- ${a}_{\text{id}}$ is the unsigned 32-bit integer indicating the index of the authority in the authority set ([Section 3.3.1](chap-sync#sect-authority-set)) who authored the block.
+- ${a}_{\text{id}}$ is the unsigned 32-bit integer indicating the index of the authority in the authority set ([Section -sec-num-ref-](chap-sync#sect-authority-set)) who authored the block.

 - ${s}$ is the slot number ([Definition -def-num-ref-](sect-block-production#defn-epoch-slot)).